cj-mills/christianjmills/_posts/2020-10-22-A-Roadmap-for-Getting-Started.md

 title: How to Get Started
 layout: post
 toc: false
-description: This post covers how to get started with the topics covered in this blog.
+description: This page provides resources for those interested in getting started with the topics covered in this blog.
+The page will be updated as new topics are covered.
 categories: []
 hide: true
 search_exclude: false
 ---

-This page provides resources for those interested in getting started with the topics covered in this blog.
-The page will be updated as new topics are covered.

 ## Topics: